 - Insure the car.

-These are all you need to do for the car to be ready dor Nigerian roads.
-Meanwhile, do not immedi take the car on a long distance.
+These are all you need to do for the car to be ready for Nigerian roads.
+Meanwhile, do not immediately take the car on a long distance.
 Give it a few days, pay attention to the performance and handling.

-Whatever car you’re buying must be one of the most reliable cars in Nigeria.
+Whatever car you’re buying must be one of the reliable vehicles in Nigeria.

 Having seen the right documents to collect when buying a used car in Nigeria, we hope you don’t forget any.
 Most importantly, ensure that all documents are original.
 If possible, confirm from the proper agency to avoid running into trouble.

 Meanwhile, is it a Tokunbo car?
 Documents for Tokunbo cars quite vary from documents for Nigerian used cars.
-Read on documents to collect for Tokunbo cars to avoid issues with the Nigerian Police.
+Read on documents to collect for Tokunbo vehicles to avoid issues with the Nigerian Police.